Weigl Educational Publishers Limited: Awards

 In 2010, Weigl Educational Publishers Limited won the Alberta Book Publishing Award for Educational Book of the Year with the series Canadian Citizenship in Action.
 The series included four titles, Protecting Rights in Canada, Resolving Political Differences, Citizens and the Political Process, and Citizen Rights and Responsibilities.

 The company was shortlisted for the Alberta Book Publishing Awards for Children and Young Adult titles in 2018, with four titles from the Canada on the Battlefield series.
 The titles were The Battle of Passchendaele; The Battle of Vimy Ridge, The 2nd Battle of Ypres, and The Battle of the Somme.

-For her vast and comprehensive experience in the cultural sector, Linda A. Weigl was appointed as member of the Alberta Council of Culture in 2013.
-The council has been established to lead the development of a long-term, province-wide culture plan and to identify new and innovative approaches to promote and support culture in Alberta.
+In 2013, Linda A. Weigl was appointed as a member of the Alberta Council of Culture.
+The council was established to develop a long-term, province-wide culture plan and to identify approaches to promoting and supporting culture in Alberta.

 In June 2018, Linda A. Weigl was honoured with the BMO Celebrating Women: Innovation and Global Growth award for her innovative approach to the editorial market.